w3c/wot/plugfest/2018-bundang/preparation-oracle.md

 This dm2td converter is provided in the "tools" folder.

 Oracle offers to assist other Plugfest participants to create simulated devices on demand.
+If you are interested, please contact Michael.Lagally@oracle.com - preferably already before the plug fest.

 ### (8) Semantic integration